This is how to thicken gravy, or any other sauce, giving your meal an extra dimension in flavor, and consistency.

-Once your gravy comes to a boil, you should begin to feel the gravy getting thicker and thicker, add more if necessary.
+Once your gravy comes to a boil, you should begin to feel the gravy getting thicker and thicker.

 Arrowroot, which is a powder that is obtained from tropical plants, is another way to thicken liquids.

-Once again a slurry is made from the arrowroot and water or cool broth and added to the gravy and heated and stirred.
+Once again a slurry is made from the arrowroot and water or cool broth, then added to the gravy, heated and stirred.

 Potato starch is a thickener you can buy in the store.